 Venice is one of the more touristy cities in Italy.
 If you want the romance of the city without the crowds, work with an Italian trip planner to learn about local spots, when to visit, and which tourist traps to avoid.

 Enjoying Lake Como is not restricted to the rich and famous (but keep an eye out for George Clooney, who has a home there).
 Because of its sweeping nature and surplus of amazing activities, it’s an excellent place to stay in Italy.
 Visitors can ride the Brunate funicular for an awesome view, take a boat tour, or explore the towns around the lake like Cernobbio and Bellagio.
 Basically, if cities aren’t your thing, Lake Como is an excellent place to call home for a bit.

-Pro tip: If cities are your thing, Milan is about 90 minutes away.
-It’s a bit complicated to get there, however, so ask a local for their best transportation tips.
+Local tip: If cities are your thing, Milan is about 90 minutes away.

 Naples is an awesome place to stay in Italy if you want to do everything.
 Everything.
 Here, you can find some of the world’s best pizza, enjoy easy access to popular sites like Pompeii and Capri, and experience vibrant, exciting nightlife.
 Naples is a bit grittier than Rome and less popular with tourists—which means the city is full of authentic Italian experiences.
 The best way to see Naples like a local?
 Ask someone who lives in Naples for their recs.